WTCM (AM): 1970s

-Rekeweg is now the longest serving member of the Midwest air/management staff.

 The contemporary format was initially successful, but the 1977 format change of WJML, and the 1980 entry of WKHQ, both from north of Traverse City but with strong regional signals into the market caused the predictable result, and listeners gravitated over a period of a couple years to the clear, static-free stereo FM contemporary format signals.
 It was the fading days of AM radio as a competitor just about everywhere.

 WTCM became simulcast to the FM signal not long after that.

 WTCM-FM became country in the early 1970s, at the urging of WTCM salesman Leon Purchase, a local country musician, who was convinced that a country format would work in rural northern Michigan.
 Purchase convinced Biederman of this the old fashioned way, by making WTCM-FM - even though automated other than the morning simulcast period - a highly salable and accepted product in the market.
 Today that opinion is a well proven fact, as WTCM-FM maintains market dominance as the #1 rated station.

 Les Biederman was not a fan of contemporary music or even less so country music, preferring to listen to classical music in his "pad", a private office in the rear of the adjacent co-owned Midwestern Cablevision building (where their "Radio Center" complex now stands).
 The "pad" was a regular stop for notable politicians like Governor William Milliken and Senator Robert Griffin, among others.
 It was a short stroll for Les from "the pad" to the trunk of his car where he typically stored a case of his favored Velvo brand cigars.
 "They stay fresh out there in the trunk" he was known to say.

 Biederman traditionally came to the WTCM studio (almost nightly) after the conclusion of the TV 7&4 newscast and recorded an editorial on topics of the day, and these editorials and his strong sense of local stewardship culminated (among other things) into a local college (Northwestern Michigan College) and other more abstract realities including the city power plant converting from coal to wood as a source of fuel.

 In the late 1970s, Biederman also began ambitious plans to increase the power of both WTCM AM and -FM.
 In 1978, Biederman started turning over more of his duties to his son, Ross Biederman.
 Because of FCC restrictions and WTCM's growth plans, several properties were sold, including the Petoskey and Cadillac stations (to MacDonald Broadcasting, founded by long-time Biederman broadcast pal Kenneth MacDonald) and the Gaylord station was sold to William Barr, but fell silent several owners later in the early 2000s due to financial troubles.